Ashley Harris: Portsmouth

-Gosport / Horndean

 On 10 October 2014, Harris signed with Conference South side Gosport Borough until the end of the season.
-On 14 November Harris dual signed with Horndean, meaning he can play for Gosport and Horndean as they're in different leagues.
-He scored 3 goals for Horndean in a 5–2 win over Fareham Town FC in the Wessex League Cup.
+On 14 November Harris dual signed with Horndean He scored 3 goals for Horndean in a 5–2 win over Fareham Town FC in the Wessex League Cup.

-Moneyfields

-In 2016, Harris signed for Moneyfields.
+In 2016, Harris signed for Moneyfields in the Wessex Football League.

+In September 2021, Harris joined AFC Portchester.

+After a period out of the game, Harris signed for Southern Combination Football League side Bosham, in the summer of 2023 - where he scored 20 goals in all competitions.

+In September 2024, Harris joined Infinity early in the season after a brief spell back with AFC Portchester.